| Cozumel Hotels | Cancun Hotels | Chat Room | Bulletin Board | Cozumel Live Webcams | Free Wallpaper | Cozumel Diving | Vacation Home Rentals |

 Minimum Visibility 40 ft. at beginning of Dive

-the dive is inland rather than sea access.
-A cenote is
+that the dive is inland rather than sea access.

-first room of a cave and is illuminated by natural
+of a cave and is illuminated by natural light.

 also some caves that are in open water (sea caves).